taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

 - **Containerization**: Docker for creating, deploying, and running applications in isolated environments.
 - **Cloud Infrastructure**: AWS services including ECS (Elastic Container Service) and Elastic Beanstalk for deployment and scaling.
 - **Version Management Tools**: NVM to manage Node.js versions and PNPM for efficient package management.
-- **Blockchain Integration**: Infura API for interfacing with the Ethereum network and Uphold API for managing crypto transactions.
+- **Blockchain Integration**: Infura API for interfacing with the Ethereum network for managing crypto transactions.

 ## Setup Process